angular/angular/aio/content/guide/ngmodule-api.md

 The `entryComponents` array describes the [entry components](guide/entry-components "Entry components") that you can dynamically load into the view.

-If you use the CLI [new](cli/new "ng new") command to create an initial Angular app, the CLI creates one entry component, the root component called `AppComponent`, in the root NgModule `AppModule`.
+When you use the `ng new` CLI [CLI command](cli/new "ng new") to create an initial Angular app, the CLI creates one entry component, the root component called `AppComponent`, in the root NgModule `AppModule`.
 This component serves as a point of entry into the app.
 Angular [bootstraps](guide/glossary#bootstrap "Definition of bootstrap") it to launch the app, as described in the section about the [bootstrap array](#bootstrap-array).